 Why You’ll Love This Recipe

-- This carrot loaf bread has the same warm spice flavor as carrot cake!
+- This carrot loaf bread has all the warm spice flavor of carrot cake– just like my carrot cake cupcakes.
+Same cozy taste, no layers required.

-- This easy carrot cake loaf recipe is mixed together by hand.
-It’s so easy, just like my pumpkin bread with cream cheese frosting!
+- The batter comes together by hand.
+No mixer, no fuss, just like my pumpkin bread with cream cheese frosting!

 Ingredients

-- Oil: Use olive oil, vegetable, or canola oil.
+- I like to use extra virgin olive oil, but this cake is also delicious with light olive oil, vegetable, or canola oil.
 Oil makes this cake super moist!

-- Brown sugar: Use light or dark.
-Make sure to use fresh brown sugar.
+- Use light or dark brown sugar.
+Make sure your brown sugar is fresh.

-- Spices: This recipe uses a combination of ground cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice.
-This cake is deliciously spiced, just like my spiced banana cake.
+- The batter is flavored with cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice.
+It’s deliciously spiced just like my spiced banana cake.

-- Cream cheese: Leave it at room temperature for at least an hour before making the frosting.
-Use full fat block of cream cheese, not the kind in a tub.
+- Use full fat block style cream cheese.
+Do not use the kind in a tub.
+Leave it at room temperature for at least an hour before making the frosting.

-- Powdered sugar: Sift your powdered sugar.
+- Sift your powdered sugar to remove lumps.
 Sifting will make sure your frosting is smooth and free of lumps.

 See recipe card below for a full list of ingredients and measurements.